RyelBanfield/restaurant-page/README.md

 ## Getting Started

 - Download or clone this repo by using `git clone https://github.com/RyelBanfield/restaurant-page.git`
-- Enter the project folder and run locally by using a VS Code extension such as `Live Server`.
+- Enter the project folder and run locally by using `npm start`.

 ## Author